zgulde/cods/docs/usage.md

 - `autorenew`: setup letsencrypt certificates to automatically be renewed
 - `addkey`: add an authorized ssh key to the server for your account
 - `adduser`: add an admin user account to the server
-- `log:cat`: view the contents of the tomcat log file, `/opt/tomcat/logs/catalina.out`
-- `log:tail`: watch the contents of the tomcat log file in real-time (`tail -f`)
+- `ports`: view the ports that are being reverse-proxied to by nginx
 - `bash-completion`: generate the bash completion script for the command
 - `credentials`: view the auto-generated credentials for your server